bodzaital/f1-graphics-css/README.md

 }
 ```

-The driver's last name and abbreviation is automatically capitalized by the CSS. `color` needs to be in lowercase to match the CSS classes.
+The driver's last name and abbreviation is automatically capitalized by the CSS. `color` needs to be in lowercase to match the CSS classes. `grid.state` is one of three, see Grid colors.

 ## Prerequisites